 Everyone at the Golden Jubilee wishes Stewart well in his future endeavours.

 It’s been a whirlwind few weeks since I was appointed Board Chair on 4th April and I’m delighted to have been given the opportunity to represent an organisation which prides itself on being at the forefront of innovation, quality of care, diversity and delivering truly person centred services.

 I look forward to working with all colleagues both here in Clydebank and across the NHS to ensure we continue to deliver a quality service for patients across Scotland and beyond.

 Valuing each other for each of our unique contributions towards that goal is very important to me.
-I am enjoying meeting and speaking with many GJF colleagues from all different aspects of service and have been delighted to hear about all the amazing work across all aspects of the foundation.
+I am enjoying meeting and speaking with many GJF colleagues from all different aspects of service and have been delighted to hear about all the amazing work across all aspects of the Golden Jubilee.
 I truly feel inspired by your achievements and especially by everyone’s enthusiasm.

 Just in case you are wondering what I’ve done in the past and how I got here, here’s a brief résumé!
 Since 2010 I’ve followed a diverse career as a freelance consultant in equalities, health, disability and social care, been a non-executive director on the board of NHS Education for Scotland and I also am honoured to celebrate life and love with many people in my capacity as a Humanist Celebrant.

 I even owned a bookshop and café for five years and cannot recommend that as a career option!

 Everything else I love and have loved doing so I consider myself lucky.